dogweather/typed-soup/README.md

 # typed-soup

 A type-safe wrapper around BeautifulSoup and utilities for parsing HTML/XML with robust return types and error handling.
+Extracted from [Open-Gov Crawlers](https://github.com/public-law/open-gov-crawlers).

 ## Motivation